kfrank/kfrank.github.io/_posts/2014-08-25-everything-looks-the-same.md

 The web community has done a great job recently asking why certain trends exist and whether they add to the sites being created.
 But we shouldn't be critical for the sake of being critical.

-Something about technology changing and us responding to that.
+As technology changes, our common web design philosophy will also change.
+It could be a positive response to having more flexibility in the way we create websites, or a negative responsive to using new technology in the same way.

+We'll see.
+Change is inevitable.

 Not all of the solutions we've used in today's very minimalist era work for every project.
+Web designers have already moved away from exceedingly flat design trends (such as long shadows).
+I predict that we'll see some bit of texture emerge as the pendulum swings back away from highly minimal.

 I'd challenge all of you creating websites to think about creating something that enhances the work with ever step.